Property Division Lawyers in Pasadena

 - Use definitive, neutral methods to divide remaining property, avoiding continued co-ownership

-Of course, it is not always easy to remain amicable in such an emotionally charged time.
-If you and your spouse are unable to come to an agreement, your divorce will go to trial where a judge will determine how your property will be divided based on California law and the evidence we collect during the discovery process.
+Of course, it is not always easy to remain amicable when determining who gets what property.
+If you and your spouse are unable to come to an agreement, as knowledgeable property attorneys we will prepare your case for lawyer-assisted negotiation after discovery is complete.
+If you still cannot settle, we will take the property portion of your divorce to trial where a judge will determine how your property will be divided based on California law and the evidence we collect during the discovery process.

 Cases with Complex Assets

-For complex cases involving a significant amount of assets, property characterization will likely be in dispute.
-To determine whether property is separate, community, mixed, or a combination thereof, each disputed property must be properly characterized and supported by evidence related to, for example, the source of funding, the validity of a transmutation or real property conveyance, business valuation, the long-term value of growing assets, the present value of deferred-sale real property, and deferred compensation such as pensions and other retirement plans.
-We will zealously advocate for your property interests so that you are not left with an unfair property division at final judgment.
+For complex cases involving a significant amount of assets, property disputes arise in a significant number of divorces, especially when property characterization is not clear.
+To determine whether property is separate, community, quasi-community, or mixed, each disputed property must be properly characterized and supported by evidence, for example, the source of funding, the validity of a transmutation or real property conveyance, business valuation, the long-term value of growing assets, the present value of deferred-sale real property, and deferred compensation such as pensions and other retirement plans.
+Our Pasadena family law attorneys will zealously advocate for your property interests through the final settlement or trial.

-Assets in a complex property division hearing can include:
+Assets in a complex property division hearing may include:

 - Stocks, stock options and investments